jonathantree/PyBer_Analysis/README.md

 The overall task of this project was to do do exploratory data analysis and visualization on a mock dataset of ride share data from January to early May of 2019.
 To visualize the distribution of these data bubble charts, box and whisker plots, and pie charts were made that broke down the data into three city types: urban, suburban, and rural (Figures 1, 2, &3).
 Some insight gained from this preliminary analysis was that:

 - The driver count is greatest in urban cities, smaller in suburban and rural with some overlap in the average fare price between them.
 Overall the rural cities have higher fares per ride and urban cities have lower fares per ride (Figure 1).
-- The number of rides in rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively (Figure 2).
+- The average number of rides in rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively (Figure 2).
 - The average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively (Figure 2).
 - The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities, respectively (Figure 2).
 - The urban cities make up 62.7% and 68.4% of the total fares and total rides respectively; and account for 80.9% of the amount of drivers (Figure 3).